Tuancoolboy/lymphatic-vessel-segmentation/README.md

 ## Project Background

-This work is a direct continuation of the project **"Deep learning in Medical Researches: Lymphatic Vessel Segmentation"**.
+This work is a direct continuation of the project **"Deep learning in Medical Researches: Lymphatic Vessel Segmentation"** ([Original Repository](https://github.com/TUng1872004/Lymphatic-vessel)).
 The original project established a fully supervised pipeline and introduced foundational models like UNet++ for this task.

 We extend this work by integrating a semi-supervised learning paradigm to reduce the dependency on manually annotated data.
 The interactive GUI application (`app.py`) was originally developed by **Vũ Hoàng Tùng** as part of the foundational project, and we have adapted it for our new pipeline.
 We extend our sincere gratitude for this significant contribution.